CBI 2010 Webcasting Guide for Educational Stations

 NOTES:

 [2] Some stations may want to opt-in to the Noncommercial agreement.
 This is not the same as the Noncommercial Educational Settlement.
-Details of the differences will be outlined later.
 In short, if your station will exceed an average of 218 concurrent listeners for an entire calendar month, the Noncommercial Settlement will provide you with MUCH lower rates, but require your station to provide more detailed recordkeeping.
-For most Educational Stations (College/High School) the Noncommercial agreement is not the right choice.
+For most Educational Stations (College/High School) the Noncommercial agreement is probably not the right choice.
 If you have questions, feel free to contact CBI.

 [3] ATH is a calculation of the total number of hours that people listen to a webcast.
 For example, if one person listens for one hour, the ATH would be one.
 If 10 people listen for that same hour, the ATH would be 10.